 Mix well and let this come to room temperature.

-With your sharpest knife, cut the tuna into a block.
-You want to ultimately cut thin slices against the grain of the meat, so look for that grain as you shape the larger block (use the trim for tuna tartare, recipe linked below).
+With your sharpest knife, cut tuna into a block.
+You want to ultimately cut thin slices against the grain of the meat, so look for that grain as you shape the larger block (use the trim for tuna tartare).

-Slice the thin strips off the tuna block with your sharpest knife.
+Slice thin strips off the tuna block.
 Do this with one motion; start with the part of the knife's edge closest to the handle and then draw it back toward you in a smooth motion.
 Do not saw the tuna.

-Arrange the fish on the plate over the daikon.
-Garnish with something green; edible chrysanthemum leaves are traditional, but you could use flat-leaf parsley, very finely sliced green onion, finely sliced cucumber or similar greens.
+Garnish with something green; edible chrysanthemum leaves or shiso leaves are traditional, but you could use flat-leaf parsley, very finely sliced green onion, finely sliced cucumber, or similar greens.